The Conversion Analysis module offers a comprehensive view of the conversion data for websites, retailers categories

 Pro Tip: Look at the Stickiness tab to understand if the website’s customers are becoming more or less loyal over time.

-Conversions by Leading Marketing Channel: This graph allows you to see the performance of all marketing channels one next to the other, and as a result, quickly understand which channels are performing well.
+Conversions by Leading Marketing Channel: This graph allows you to see the performance of all marketing channels one next to the other.
+As a result, quickly understand which channels are performing well.

 Click on the different marketing channels - e.g., Direct, Paid Search, Referrals - to further investigate each channel and understand why it’s converting well or poorly.

 On-Site Search: If we have on-site search data for the website you’re currently analyzing, you’ll see an orange ‘new’ icon and be able to click on the on-site search tab at the top left (next to the Overview tab).
 You can see all the top keywords consumers are using when searching within the site you’re analyzing on this page.
 You can filter by the length of the phrase (one word, two words, or three words) and search for specific terms to include or exclude.

 Sort the table by Conversion Rate to see what consumers search for when they have a high intent to buy.

-In the graphs, you can see the following metrics:
+In the table, you can see the following metrics:

 Converted Visits: Number of Desktop visits that ended up on a ‘Thank You’ page.
 The thank-you page can result from a purchase in industries like retail and travel and can also result from a form submission in industries like financial services.